 A cleft palate is an opening or split in the roof of the mouth that occurs when the tissue doesn't fuse together during development in the womb.
 A cleft palate often includes a split (cleft) in the upper lip (cleft lip) but can occur without affecting the lip.

 Usually, a split (cleft) in the lip or palate is immediately identifiable at birth.
 Cleft lip and cleft palate may appear as:

-- A split in the lip and roof of the mouth (palate) that can affect one or both sides of the face
+- A split in the lip and roof of the mouth (palate) that affects one or both sides of the face

-- A split in the lip that can appear as only a small notch in the lip or can extend from the lip through the upper gum and palate into the bottom of the nose
+- A split in the lip that appears as only a small notch in the lip or extends from the lip through the upper gum and palate into the bottom of the nose

 - A split in the roof of the mouth that doesn't affect the appearance of the face